arista-northwest/eapi-ps/README.md

 hardwareRevision : 06.00
 ```

-### Output is an object.
-More complex post-processing works...
+### Output is an Powershell object, so pipelining works...

+Here I'm using a wrapper for the "show hardware capacity" command and filter
+the results to only show tables that are greater than 0% full

 ```powershell
 PS> New-EapiConnection -HostName myswitch -UserName admin -Password "" |